Alcatraz Night Tour Tickets

-These tickets are only offered to a few hundred people per night, which makes it one of the most limited excursions in San Francisco and demand is very high.
-Every day, thousands of visitors use this service to see the prison for themselves.
+These tickets are only offered to a few hundred people per night, which makes it one of the most limited excursions in San Francisco, and demand is very high.

 - Duration: 2-3 hours on average

 - The trip requires a lot of uphill walking.

 - Junior (12-17) – $46.25 (must be supervised by an adult)

 - Child (5-11) – $28 (must be supervised by an adult)

 Considering that some visitors have to book the daily tour months in advance, anyone interested in the night tour will want to sign up well ahead of time.

 Although you don’t have to stay all night, the last boat back to Fisherman’s Wharf leaves at 9:30 pm.